JelleZijlstra/taxonomy/docs/name.md

     many original descriptions do not specify an etymology.
   - _NomenclatureDetail_: A previous author's discussion about the nomenclature of this name.
+  - _SourceDetail_: Information on the source material of a name.
+Used for early names, such as those from Linnaeus, that were often based on a series of literature sources.
   - _TypeSpeciesDetail_: A previous author's discussion of the type species for a genus-group name.
 - Structured information about the type